Enbridge's economic impact on Illinois

 As a company with both pipelines and wind turbines, Enbridge is delivering energy security while also pursuing company sustainability goals and driving transformation toward a lower-carbon economy.
 And we’re proud to deliver economic benefits in the states where we do business.

-- Our operating and administrative expenditures in Illinois, on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totlaed $426.9 million.
+- Our operating and administrative expenditures in Illinois, on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled nearly $599 million.

-- Enbridge’s workforce included 106 Illinois-based permanent and temporary employees, and provisioned contractors, at year’s end;
+- Enbridge’s workforce included 103 Illinois-based permanent and temporary employees, and provisioned contractors, at year’s end.

-- Enbridge paid more than $8.6 million in total wages to our Illinois-based permanent and temporary employees—much of that injected directly into the state economy; and
+- Enbridge paid more than $8.6 million in total wages to our Illinois-based permanent and temporary employees—much of that injected directly into the state economy.

-- Enbridge paid more than $2.6 million in property tax across Illinois for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations;
+- Enbridge paid more than $2.9 million in property tax across Illinois for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.